-Emerging growth company ⊠
+Emerging growth company \boxtimes

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. 🗆 CALCULATION OF REGISTRATION FEE
+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box

+CALCULATION OF REGISTRATION FEE

-Title of each class of securities to be registered Amount to be registered (1) (2) Proposed maximum offering price per share (4) Proposed maximum aggregate offering price(2)(3)(4) Amount of registration fee(5) Ordinary Shares, €0.03 nominal value per share (1) 7,475,000 US\$14.50 US\$108,387,500.00 US\$11,825.08
+Title of each class of securities to be registered Proposed maximum aggregate offering price(2)(3)(4) Amount of registration fee(5) Ordinary Shares, €0.03 nominal value per share(1) US\$109,807,750.00 US\$11,980.03

-All ordinary shares will be in the form of American Depositary Shares ("ADSs") in the offering in the United States.
-ADSs issuable upon deposit of the ordinary shares (1)registered hereby will be registered pursuant to a separate registration statement on Form F-6 (Registration No. 333-250880).
-Each ADS represents one ordinary share.

-Includes the additional ordinary shares, which may be represented by ADSs, that the registrant may issue at the option of the underwriters.
-See "Underwriting."
-(2)Includes ordinary shares that are being offered in a private placement in Europe and other countries outside of the United States but which may be resold from time to time (3)in the United States in transactions requiring registration under the Securities Act of 1933, as amended (the "Securities Act"), or pursuant to an exemption therefrom.
-The total number of ordinary shares in the U.S. offering and the private placement outside of the United States is subject to reallocation among them.

-(4)Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(a) under the Securities Act.

-(5) This amount has been previously paid.
+- 1) All ordinary shares will be in the form of American Depositary Shares ("ADSs") in the offering in the United States.
+ADSs issuable upon deposit of the ordinary shares registered hereby will be registered pursuant to a separate registration statement on Form F-6 (Registration No. 333-250880).
+Each ADS represents one ordinary share. - (2) Includes the additional ordinary shares, which may be represented by ADSs, that the registrant may issue at the option of the underwriters.
+See "Underwriting." - (3) Includes ordinary shares that are being offered in a private placement in Europe and other countries outside of the United States but which may be resold from time to time in the United States in transactions requiring registration under the Securities Act of 1933, as amended (the "Securities Act"), or pursuant to an exemption therefrom.
+The total number of ordinary shares in the U.S. offering and the private placement outside of the United States is subject to reallocation among them. - (4) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act. - (5) Of this amount, \$6,546 was previously paid.